FileFighter/ClientSetup/README.md

 ### macOS

-Currently macOS is on our roadmap.
-You will still be able to run FileFigther with [docker-compose](https://docs.docker.com/compose/).
+Currently, macOS is on our roadmap.
+You will still be able to run FileFighter with [docker-compose](https://docs.docker.com/compose/).

 ### Windows

 Currently, we support only Unix-like operating systems like [Ubuntu](https://ubuntu.com).
-For windows systems you could use [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+For Windows systems you could use [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 To set that up read more [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Alternativly you can use [docker-compose](https://docs.docker.com/compose/) to run the application.
+Alternatively you can use [docker-compose](https://docs.docker.com/compose/) to run the application.

 ## Dependencies